-Oral Roberts University (ORU) was founded to educate the whole person - mind, body and spirit.
+Oral Roberts University (ORU or the University) was founded to educate the whole person - mind, body and spirit.
 ORU promises a world-class academic experience in the context of a vibrant Christ-centered community.

-ORU is a comprehensive university dedicated to strong student outcomes and offers 62 undergraduate majors, many with national accreditation, as well as 13 master's-level programs and two doctoral degrees.
-The most popular majors include: Nursing, Business, Media, Ministry and Leadership, and Psychology.
+ORU is a comprehensive university dedicated to strong student outcomes and offers 61 undergraduate majors, many with national accreditation, as well as 13 master's-level programs and two doctoral degrees.
+The most popular majors include: Nursing, Business, Media, Ministry and Leadership and Biology.
 Faculty members educated at the nation's top graduate schools serve as academic, professional and spiritual mentors to students who come to ORU from every corner of the globe.

-The student population consists of approximately 3,335 for-credit students from 50 states and 65 countries.
+The student population consists of approximately 3,400 for-credit students from 50 states and 72 countries.
 The alumni population consists of approximately 26,000 individuals.
 The ORU Golden Eagles Athletics Department is also proud to be a participant in 16 NCAA Division I men's and women's varsity sports.